 As a daycare administrator, you not only have to keep your kiddos happy, but their families as well.
 After all, word of mouth is one of the top ways parents find a childcare facility.
 The National Association for the Education of Young Children (NAEYC) did some research and came up with a list of guiding principles to successful family engagement.
 They looked at some outstanding childcare facilities around the country and how they build relationships with families.
 Why not take a page from their book?

-Make your families feel welcome all the time with an open door policy.
+Make your families feel welcome with an open door policy

 Sure, it can be disruptive sometimes, but your families should have the right to drop in and visit anytime they’d like.
 Encourage parents to come and visit for lunch with their child, or to read a book at circle time.
 If you have the physical space, consider having some dedicated space where families can hang out and connect, or a transition zone, where families can hang out before or after drop off and pickup.